gurudattpuranik25/Palindrome-Checker/README.md

 # Palindrome Checker

 An application to check whether the entered text/number is palindrome or not.

+Concepts used are loops, arrays, functions & event-listeners.